SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The ternary operator is more properly called conditional operator.
 The conditional operator typically has the syntax &lt;condition&gt; ? &lt;iftrue&gt; : &lt;iffalse&gt;.
 The conditional operator comes from C (more properly an early ancestor of C), thus most programming languages that are inspired by C have it.
 Example in JS:
-  <code
-    >let attack = enemy.isFireType() ? this.attacks.thundershock :
+`let attack = enemy.isFireType() ? this.attacks.thundershock : this.attacks.inferno;`
-    this.attacks.inferno;</code
-  >
-Languages that I can write that <b>don't</b> have a ternary/conditional operator with the typical syntax are Bash (more precisely, only exists for arithmetic expressions), Lua, Python, and Rust.
+Languages that I can write that ⁑don't⁑ have a ternary/conditional operator with the typical syntax are Bash (more precisely, only exists for arithmetic expressions), Lua, Python, and Rust.

 ##### others